gpertea/gscripts/README.md

-# gbioinf
+# gscripts
-various utility scripts and other tools for (my) Genomics/Bioinformatics work
+This is my eclectic bunch of utility scripts I have been using for my bioinformatics work.